 Each Executive Board member shall have one registration fee waived for each season while in office.
 If an executive member resigns her position, she is responsible for paying any registration fees due for the current season.
 This registration fee must be paid before the player is eligible to play in her next league game.
 The league registration fee is pro-rated according to the entire number of games for the season and initial league registration fee.

 - The purpose of the Team Representatives shall be to assist the Executive Board, to act as coordinators and liasons to each team, and to vote on issues presented for approval.

 - Each team shall have one representative and an optional alternate representative.
 Voting shall be limited to one representative per team.

 - An Executive Board Member can serve as a Team Representative except as defined in paragarph G.1.

 - Only OCWSL registered players shall serve as a Team Representative.

-- The purpose of the Annual Meeting shall be to amend the bylaws and to elect the Executive Board Members.
+- The purpose of the Annual Meeting shall be to elect the Executive Board Members.
 Other meetings may be called as deemed necessary by the Executive Board.

 - Shall consist of all registered members of OCWSL.